-Female Residence Halls Male Residence Halls
+Male Residence Halls

-New Women Hall

-Edna Horton Hall

-Magnolia Hall
+McTeer Hall

-Magnolia Hall
+College Hall I

-Clara T. Reed Hall Mapluma Ratcliff Hall
+Mapluma Ratcliff Hall

-John A. James Hall Valley Annex

 Valley Annex

+John A. James Hall

-The Office of Residential Life is located in the Student Union Annex Building, and can be reached at 662-254-3590.
+The Office of Residential Life is located in Clara T. Reed Hall and can be reached at 662-254-3590.

 Office of Student Leadership and Engagement